 8. Great Pool Floaty and Other Beach Toys: If you plan on being by a pool or beach on your vacation, bring along some fun.
 A cool pool floaty, noodle or a pail and shovel for the beach are a must with kids…and maybe a floating drink holder for an adults only trip!

 10. Books or Kindle: Don’t forget something to pass the time for yourself.
 I am sort of old school and actually read real books (from the library!!) but I am sure most of you use a Kindle or something similar.
 Fill it with some good reads for your downtime.

 11. Travel Sized Toiletries or Travel Sized Re-usable Containers: This isn’t really specific to summer but it still important – especially if you plan on flying!
 Don’t forget travel sizes for sunscreen!
-For items I can’t buy in a travel size, I have some inexpensive containers from Target that I fill up with whatever product I need.
+For items I can’t buy in a travel size, I have some inexpensive reusable containers that I fill up with whatever product I need.
 If you go this route, don’t forget to label your containers…or else you will have to do the sniff test to try to figure out what is in your container!

 12. Packing Cubes: This one is also not summer specific, but I have fallen in love with these so I wanted to mention them.
 I love packing cubes especially if you are packing more than one person in a suitcase.
 They keep everyone’s items separate in the suitcase which makes unpacking a breeze.
 I just move my cube to the dresser drawer, unzip and I am unpacked.
 I use these packing cubes, but there are many kinds available.
 They are pretty basic so no need to get anything fancy or expensive.